-- Use of your own personal data: We respect your privacy and take data protection seriously.
-In addition to these terms, our privay policysets out in detail how we process your own personal data that you enter into Soter, like your name and email address.
+17. Use of your own personal data: We respect your privacy and take data protection seriously.
+In addition to these terms, our privay policy sets out in detail how we process your own personal data that you enter into Soter, like your name and email address.

 We take reasonable precautions to protect your confidential information and expect that you’ll do the same for ours.

-- Keeping it confidential: While using our services, you may share confidential information with us, and you may become aware of confidential information about us.
-You and we both agree to take reasonable steps to protect the other party’s confidential information from being accessed by unauthorised individuals.
+20. Keeping it confidential: While using our services, you may share confidential information with us, and you may become aware of confidential information about us.
+You and we both agree to take reasonable steps to protect the other party’s confidential information from being accessed by unauthorized individuals.
 You or we may share each other’s confidential information with legal or regulatory authorities if required to do so.

 We take security seriously and you should too!
 To help protect our services and your data, we offer added security features such as two-step authentication.

-- Security safeguards: We’ve invested in technical, physical and administrative safeguards to do our part to help keep your data safe and secure.
+22. Security safeguards: We’ve invested in technical, physical and administrative safeguards to do our part to help keep your data safe and secure.
 Read more about these measures on our security page.
 While we’ve taken steps to help protect your data, no method of electronic storage is completely secure and we cannot guarantee absolute security.
-We will notify you if there appears to be unauthorised access to your account and we may also restrict access to certain parts of our services until you verify that access was by an authorised user.
+We will notify you if there appears to be unauthorised access to your account or another personal data breach and we may also restrict access to certain parts of our services until you verify that access was by an authorised user.